 Under Georgia law, if a bar, restaurant, liquor store, convenience store or other retail store sells alcohol to a person who is under age 21 or who is noticeably intoxicated, and the seller knows that person may be driving soon, the seller may be held liable for any damages or injuries caused by that person’s drunk driving.
 This is called the “Dram Shop Act.”

-If you or a loved one has been harmed by a drunk driver, a lawyer from our firm will review your case in a free telephone consultation.
+If you, a family member or a loved one has been harmed by an intoxicated or drunk or drugged driver, a lawyer from our firm will review your case in a free phone call.
 Call us and we will discuss your rights and explain your options – which may include filing a claim against the drunk driver or the establishment that served the driver.
 Call now or submit our online form.

 A Closer Look at Georgia’s Dram Shop Act